LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/StringLocalization/string-localization.md

-In order to get or print all localized supported languages in the SDK, call the following:
+Get or print all localized supported languages in the SDK:

 ```swift
 LPMessagingSDK.instance.printSupportedLanguages()